BioJulia/biojulia.github.io/docs/src/comparisons/biopython.md

 # [Biopython (Python3)](@id biopython)

 - [Biopython](https://biopython.org/) represents an ecosystem of related biology tools written in the Python3 programming language
-- Unlike in BioJulia, Biopython tools are installed together as modules into a single `biopython` package
+- Unlike with BioJulia, Biopython tools are installed together as modules into a single `biopython` package
-- Initially released over two decades ago with major releases covering the Python2/3 transition
+- Launched over two decades ago with major releases covering the Python2/3 transition
 - Capabilities cover a number of molecular biology applications including sequence alignment, population genetics, and machine learning

+**A few equivalent application tools between BioJulia and Biopython:**

 | Application         | BioJulia packages                                                                                                                             | Biopython objects/modules  |
 |:--------------------|:----------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------|